monyhar/monyhar/monyhar/chrome/android/features/keyboard_accessory/internal/java/src/org/chromium/chrome/browser/keyboard_accessory/README.md

 The sheet is located in the `sheet_component.*` and shows one of the fallback sheets as defined in `sheet_tabs.*`.
-The responsibility of the ManualFillingCoordinator is to integrate the active sub components with the rest of chromium (e.g. Infobars, popups, etc.) and ensure that they are perceived as extension or replacement of the keyboard.
+The responsibility of the ManualFillingCoordinator is to integrate the active sub components with the rest of monyhar (e.g. Infobars, popups, etc.) and ensure that they are perceived as extension or replacement of the keyboard.

 The `data.*` package provides helper classes that define the data format used by